-- a) The supervisor will assist in the evaluation of counselling skills practice but the ultimate responsibility for evaluation of participants' course work rests with the awarding organisation. - b) Client case studies should be presented by participants to demonstrate their understanding of the counselling/psychotherapy process. - c) Records of participants' supervised counselling practice should be kept and used in the assessment process. - d) The assessment of participants should include reference to peer and trainer interactions. - e) Trainer assessment of participant skills practice should be included in the assessment.
+- b) At least one client case study should be presented by participants to demonstrate their understanding of the counselling/psychotherapy process. - c) Records of participants' supervised counselling practice should be kept and used in the assessment process. - d) The assessment of participants should include reference to peer and trainer interactions. - e) Trainer assessment of participant skills practice should be included in the assessment. - f) Participants still completing their supervised practice placement hours beyond the completion of the taught element of the course should be offered adequate ongoing support.
+This should endeavour to maintain their ongoing connection with the course, access to guidance from its trainers where required and appropriate ongoing evaluation of their counselling practice, in keeping with the terms of the 4-way contractual agreement.